 about La Florida

 La Florida is a dynamic site, with exciting new content added regularly.
-The collaborative nature of this project will bring together historical content and technical innovation in ways we could not have imagined a decade ago.
+The collaborative nature of this project brings together historical content and technical innovation in ways we could not have imagined a decade ago.

 At La Florida, we are committed to building an enduring site that will: